Code Compliance for Hazardous Materials

 The Building and Fire Codes (plus Mechanical, Electrical et al) are used in a variety of ways in both the public and private sectors.
-Most industry professionals are familiar with the codes as the basis of laws and regulations in communities across the U.S. and in other countries.
+Most industry professionals are familiar with the codes as the basis of laws and regulations governing construction, renovation and building occupancy in communities across the U.S. and in other countries.
 However, the impact of the codes extends well beyond the regulatory arena, as they are used in a variety of non-regulatory settings including:

 - Voluntary compliance programs such as those promoting sustainability, energy efficiency, and disaster resistance

 - The insurance industry, to estimate and manage risk, and as a tool in underwriting and rate decisions

 - Certification and credentialing of individuals involved in the fields of building design, construction, and safety

 - U.S. federal agencies, to guide construction in an array of government-owned properties

 - “Best practices” benchmarks for designers and builders, including those who are engaged in projects in jurisdictions that do not have a formal regulatory system or a governmental enforcement mechanism

 - College, university, and professional school textbooks and curricula

 - Reference works related to building design and construction

 In addition to the actual codes, the code development process brings together building professionals on a regular basis.
 It provides an international forum for discussion and deliberation about building design, construction methods, safety, performance requirements, technological advances and innovative products.